api-platform/docs/laravel/index.md

 <!-- todo link to rfc ? -->
 API Platform will transform any exception to JSON Problem errors, you can create your own `Error` resource following [this guide](https://api-platform.com/docs/guides/error-resource/).

+Read the detailed documentation about [Laravel data validation in API Platform](validation.md).

 ## Gates and Policies

 To protect an operation, we create a Laravel [policy](https://laravel.com/docs/authorization#creating-policies):